LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 ...
 {% endhighlight %}

 Here I reference the content of the book with an url to a raw text link and make a http request to get it with `requests.get(url).text`.
-With the entire content of book text, I perform some filtering by removing punctuation characters with a regex so we can only worry about the words of the text with `nltk.tokenize.RegexpTokenizer(r'\w+')`.
+With the entire books text, I perform some filtering by removing punctuation characters with a regex so we can only worry about the words of the text with `nltk.tokenize.RegexpTokenizer(r'\w+')`.
 This configures the tokenizer provided by NLTK to properly parse through content when we call `removePunctuationTokenizer.tokenize(bookText)`.

 However, we are not done!
 We only care about the characters of the book, not all the other words of the text.
 So in this case, we need a custom regex to focus on the characters names.
-That is what `get_regex_for_all_characters()` does, as it will go to the text file with all the names and create this regex.
-With that, we configure another tokenizer called `getCharacterNamesTokenizer`.
+That is what `get_regex_for_all_characters()` does, as it will go to the text file searching for all the names with the given regex.
+With that, we configure another tokenizer called
+`getCharacterNamesTokenizer`.
 With that, `getCharacterNamesTokenizer.tokenize(...)` will return a tokenized set with all the names of the characters we want.
+Below is what the tokenized set comes out as

+{% highlight terminal %}
+['Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Petunia', 'Dudley', 'Petunia', 'Petunia', 'Albus', 'Albus', 'Voldemort', 'Voldemort', 'Voldemort', 'Voldemort', 'Voldemort', 'Lily', 'James', 'Lily', 'James', 'Albus', 'Voldemort', 'Lily', 'James', 'Dudley', 'Dudley', 'Petunia', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Petunia', 'Vernon', 'Vernon', 'Dudley', 'Dudley', 'Vernon', 'Petunia', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Dudley', 'Petunia', 'Dudley', 'Petunia', 'Dudley', 'Vernon', 'Dudley', 'Dudley', 'Petunia', 'Vernon', 'Dudley', ...
+{% endhighlight %}

 So now that I have the characters of the book being nicely packed and returned using `tokenize_harry_potter_book_philosopher_stone()`, it's time to start counting them